Black Sesame Paste

 Black sesame paste, also called black tahini, is super easy to make at home using just two ingredients.
 With a deeply rich, nutty aroma and earthy undertones, this thick black paste can be made sweet or savory depending on your taste.

 My homemade black sesame sauce uses the best ingredients, and both savory and sweet versions are a staple in so many other recipes.
-Use the sweet version to make my black sesame latte or, for a black sesame paste dessert, try my vegan black sesame ice cream!
+Use the sweet version to make my black sesame latte or, for a black sesame paste dessert, try my black sesame ice cream!

 What is the paste